theprimepackage/csis202-junit-tests/README.md

 ## Getting Started
 - First you need to make sure that JUnit5 is installed and configured in your IDE
-- Then go and download the hamcrest library from [here][1] easily- Once it is downloaded extract the hamcrest zip file.
+- Then go and download the hamcrest library from [here][1] easily.
+Once it is downloaded extract the hamcrest zip file.
 Then move the extracted zip file into your Intellij program folder
 - Then to import the module to your Intellij library follow the steps [here][2].
 Import the hamcrest-all-1.3.jar file

 ## Cloning this repo